hari7696/cis6930sp24-assignment0/README.md

     Returns:
     pandas.DataFrame: The parsed data as a DataFrame.

-    Details:
-    This function takes a byte stream of a PDF file and extracts the data from it.
-It assumes that the PDF file has a specific structure with field names in a certain row and a fixed number of fields per row.
-The function uses the PyPDF library to read the PDF file and extract the text from each page.
-It then splits the extracted text into lines and processes each line to extract the field values.
-Junk lines that do not have the expected number of fields are removed.
-Finally, the extracted data is converted into a pandas DataFrame and returned.

-    Note:
-    - The behavior of this function can be unpredictable if the PDF format/structure changes.
-    - The PyPDF library is required to run this function.

 split_line_regex()

-    """
 Split the line based on the regex pattern.

     Parameters:
     line (str): The input line to be split.

     Returns:
-    list: A list of strings after splitting the line based on the regex pattern."""
+    list: A list of strings after splitting the line based on the regex pattern

 createdb()

 Creates a new SQLite database and returns a connection object.
+If the database already exists, then its gets overwritten

     Returns:
         conn (sqlite3.Connection): Connection object representing the newly created database.